vladvoro123/CS121-Public-F22/sp2025-lab02-vladvoro123-main/Retrospective.md

 - Were there any parts of the lab that you felt were unclear?
 If so, why?
 What would have made it clearer?

+  The steps were a little hazy for me.
+I didn't understand if we were supposed to have all tests pass for step 2 or if that was the last step.
+  I think I figured it out eventually where the 2nd step was to fix any obvious bugs in the automaticfeeder.java file so it was able to run.
+Then the last step was to ensure all the tests passed in the AutomaticFeederTest.java

 - State two or three specific skills or concepts you felt this lab helped you learn or understand.
 (You can list these in incomplete sentences.)

+  I learned how to use the alorithmic comments to my advantage and help fix and problems in my AutomaticFeeder.java file.
+Anytime I didn't understand why my test wasn't passing I would read the alorithmic comment and debug my code.
+I also developed a better grasp on how the test file is very important for debugging.
+Using the test file as a resource for finding any issues in the main file.

 - What was your biggest challenge in this lab?
 Explain your challenge specifically - what method, what concept, etc.

+  My biggest challenge in this lab was getting familair and comfortable with debugging and utilizing both the main file and the tester.
+Sometimes I get ahead of myself and attempt to fix the code head on instead of taking a step back and working through it one step at a time.

 ## Lab Questions